thEOneA/uniu/index.md

-## Welcome to GitHub Pages
+## Personal Information Policy of UniU:

+###  1. Employees at UniU will not engage in any form of harmful acts through the usage of personal information.
+###  2. Users of UniU will not engage in any form of harmful acts through the usage of personal information.

 You can use the [editor on GitHub](https://github.com/thEOneA/uniu/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Personal Information Policy of UniU:

- 1. Employees at UniU will not engage in any form of harmful acts through the usage of personal information.
- 2. Users of UniU will not engage in any form of harmful acts through the usage of personal information.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown